CybercentreCanada/assemblyline4_docs/docs/administration/user_management.md

 ![User Detail](./images/user_detail.png)

-- Profile: Including username, avatar, full name, groups, and email address.
+- Profile: Including username, avatar, full name, groups, email address, and, if enabled by the administrator, security classification.
+The user's security classification dictates the level of information the user is permitted to access within the system.
 - Roles: The permissions the user has within the system.
 - Quotas: The usage limits for the user's API calls.
 - Status: Whether the user account is active or disabled.